jaisonthecoder/LearnSignalsWithRxJS/README.md

-# Learn Signals with RxJS
+# Learn Signals with RxJS - Angular V.18

 This project demonstrates the use of Angular Signals alongside RxJS for efficient state management and reactive programming in Angular applications.